The Layoff Lady

 4. Skip unnecessary details.

 Resume space is at a premium.
 Make sure to include only details that add value.
 Leave off a picture of yourself, cutesy graphics, your home address, education-related dates, and "references available upon request."
-This will help you save space, focus on your recent work experience, and not give people a reason out of the gate to make assumptions about your age.
+This will help you use space efficiently, focus on your recent work experience, and not give people a reason out of the gate to make assumptions about your age.

 5. Format your resume and cover letter like you know how.

 Candidates who tout their “attention to detail” and then make several amateur mistakes hurt my soul—as do people looking for a job requiring graphic design skills whose resume is formatted so poorly that I can’t pick out a job titles from company names.
 Use headings, bold important content (like job titles), and use bulleted points to organize your skills and accomplishments.
-As an extra added bonus, it will be more skimmable.
+Stick with, at most, two fonts and use them consistently.
+Doing this also makes your resume more skimmable.

 A Secret About Hiring Managers